QuentinRa/blog.quentinra.dev/info/networking/index.md

 </div><div>

-This is a 6-bytes-long address such as `FF:FF:FF:FF:FF:FF` with 12 hexadecimal character, separated with a colon.
+This is a 6-bytes-long address such as `ff:ff:ff:ff:ff:ff` with 12 hexadecimal character, separated with a colon.

 * The first 6 characters are the vendor/manufacturer
 * The last 6 characters are the unique address